jlinoff/pam/README.md

 It fixes some of the earlier problems and leverages bootstrap-5 but could still be improved.

-The acronym stands for Personal Accounts Manager or PAssword Manager or whatever.
+The acronym stands for Personal Accounts Manager or Password Manager or whatever.
 I just wanted something short and easy to remember.

 #### Chronology
 I first wrote a password manager in the early 2000's in javascript.
-In those days I had to write my own uncertified implementations of the encrytion algorithms like AES-256-CBC and AES-256-GCM and DES3 but that was perfectly okay because, back then, my day job involved a lot of security stuff like designing hardware and software (in C++) to implement certified algorithms.
+In those days I had to write my own uncertified implementations of the encryption algorithms like AES-256-CBC and AES-256-GCM and DES3 but that was perfectly okay because, back then, my day job involved a lot of security stuff like designing hardware and software (in C++) to implement certified algorithms.